Dental Sealants: The basics.

 Grooves that are too narrow for toothbrush bristles to clean should be sealed.

-The problem is, deep tooth grooves can be hard to clean.
+The problem is that deep tooth grooves can be hard to clean.

-That’s because the individual bristles of a toothbrush are too large to reach into the depths of their tooth’s pits and fissures (as illustrated in our graphic).
-And because some plaque is left behind, the tooth remains at risk for cavity formation despite the person’s best efforts.
+That’s because the individual bristles of a toothbrush are literally too large to reach into the depths of these pits and fissures (as illustrated in our graphic).
+And because some plaque is left behind, the tooth remains at risk for cavity formation.

 The dental sealant is bonded into the grooves of a tooth.

-2) How a tooth sealant solves this problem.
+2) How the protective shield of a tooth sealant solves this problem.

 As a result, there are no longer any locations where the bristles of a toothbrush can’t reach and clean.
 And as such, the tooth is now at less risk of developing a cavity.